Sasha-hk/liquidator-api/README.md

 ## How to tests it?

-Install packages it not installed yet
+Install packages if not installed yet

 ```sh
 yarn install